-A variety of post-cure techniques can be used.
+A variety of post-cure techniques can be used with cold-temperature bonding.
 In some cases, your shop will naturally warm itself enough to complete the cure during the day, following a cold night.
 Outdoors, building a plastic tent to trap solar heat can easily boost the temperature enough for post-cure even during cool weather.
 Turning up the thermostat, using radiant heaters, electric heaters or electric blankets are the most common way to control the post-cure temperature in a shop.
 It is not necessary to heat the entire structure if you are working on only a small area.
-Tents of plastic or insulated board are very helpful for confining heat to specific areas and provide greater mobility with a limited heat source, both indoors and outdoors.
+Tents of plastic or insulated board are very helpful for confining the heat to specific areas and provide greater mobility with a limited heat source, both indoors and outdoors.

 Cold Weather Epoxy Storage